Ads keep this website free for you.

 Public consultations have ended.
 The Region of Peel expects to report back to Council in early 2023 with a summary of the consultation, program design options and next steps.

-See Vacant Home Tax on the Peel Region website.
+See Municipal Vacant Home Tax (VHT) on the City of Windsor website.

 Homeowners, Home Buyers, Builders & Renovators Beware!!